organix/uFork/proto.md

-This suggests an _object-oriented_ representation where a single actor is the _state holder_, and messages with _methods selectors_ may cause the actor's state to change.
+This suggests an _object-oriented_ representation where a single actor is the _state holder_, and messages with _methods selectors_ may cause changes to the actor's private state.

 Consider the behavior of an actor representing a "mutable" storage-cell: